-3-16 PV1 Shift
+3-15 PV1 Shift

 In certain applications it is desirable to shift the controller display value from its actual value.
-This can be easily accomplished by using the PV1 shift
+This can be easily accomplished by using the PV1 shift function.

-Press the "scroll" key until the control reaches the parameter SHIF.
+Using the scroll key, enter the user menu and select the parameter SHIF.
 The value you adjust here, either positive or negative, will be added to the actual value.
-The SHIF function will after PV1 only.
+The SHIF function will alter PV1 only.

 Here is an example.
 A process is equipped with a heater, a sensor and a subject to be warmed up.
 Due to the design and position of the components in the system, the sensor could not be placed any closer to the part.
-Thermal gradient (different temperature) is common and necessary to an extent in any thermal system for heat to be transferred from one point to another.
-If the difference between the sensor and the subject is 35° F, and the desired temperature at the subject to be heated is 200° F, the controlling value or the temperature at the sensor should be 235° F. You should input -35° F as to subtract 35°F from the actual process display.
-This in turn will cause the controller to energize the load and bring the process display up to the set point
+Thermal gradient (different temperature) is common to an extent in any thermal system for heat to be transferred from one point to another.
+If the difference between the sensor and the subject is 35 °C, and the desired temperature at the subject to be heated is 200 °C, the controlling value or the temperature at the sensor should be 235 °C. You should input -35 °C as to subtract 35 °C from the actual process display.
+This in turn will cause the controller to energize the load and bring the process display up to the set point value.